ucr-hpcc/ucr-hpcc.github.io/content/en/About/facility/access.md

 * An FAU for the annual subscription fee (see below) is required if a PI's lab is not registered yet.
 * Subscribed labs can request additional user account by emailing [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu) the same user information as above.

-After the account information has been received, follow the login instructions [here](/manuals/login).
+After the user account information has been received, follow the login instructions [here](/manuals/login).

 ## Recharging rates